solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 First, let's use the `#[account]` attribute to define a new `Counter` account type.
 The `Counter` struct defines one `count` field of type `u64`.
 This means that any new accounts initialized as a `Counter` type will have a matching data structure.
 The `#[account]` attribute also automatically sets the discriminator for a new account and sets the owner of the account as the `programId` from the `declare_id!` macro.

-in anchor, you can initialize an account using the `#[account]` attribute
+In anchor, you can initialize an account using the `#[account]` attribute

-here InitSpace Implements a [`Space`](https://docs.rs/anchor-lang/latest/anchor_lang/trait.Space.html) trait on the Counter struct and space is used to define the space of an account for initialization.
+Here, InitSpace implements a [`Space`](https://docs.rs/anchor-lang/latest/anchor_lang/trait.Space.html) trait on the Counter struct and space is used to define the space of an account for initialization.

 ```rust
 #[account]